 Earnings per share are presented in accordance with ASC 260-10, "Earnings per Share".
 Pursuant to which, basic earnings per share excludes the dilutive effects of convertible securities and is computed by dividing income (loss) available to common shareholders by the weighted-average number of ordinary shares outstanding for the period, net of treasury shares.
-Diluted earnings per share reflect the potential dilutive effect of all convertible securities.
-The number of potentially dilutive securities excluded from diluted earnings per share due to the anti-dilutive effect of out of the money options amounted to 438,999 in 2019, 446,301 in 2018 and 275,594 in 2017.
+Diluted earnings per share reflect the potential dilutive effect of options and RSUs.
+The number of potentially dilutive options and RSUs excluded from diluted earnings per share due to the anti-dilutive effect of out of the money options amounted to 492,963 in 2020, 438,999 in 2019, 446,301 in 2018.